nlordell/p8-controller/README.md

 ## How It Works

 GPIO works very differently on various PICO-8 targets.
-Because of this, the way we support Deskop (Running PICO-8 locally on your computer) and Web (so HTML/JS exported PICO-8 games) are very different.
+Because of this, the way we support Desktop (Running PICO-8 locally on your computer) and Web (so HTML/JS exported PICO-8 games) are very different.

 ### Desktop